Margaret Schindel has designed, created and sold one-of-a-kind and custom handcrafted jewelry for decades. She loves sharing her techniques.

-I remember how hard it was for me to find genuine vintage beads, stones, seed pearls, findings, filigree and stampings, as well as high-quality reproduction vintage jewelry components.
-It took me years to suss out the sellers with the best stashes whom I could rely on for great finds.
-Now I'm sharing some of my favorites with others who love working with vintage jewelry materials as much as I do.
-Some of them are well known to designers in the business; others are lesser known gems.
+I've decided it's time to share some of my favorite sources with others who love working with vintage jewelry materials as much as I do.
+Some of them are well known to designers in the business, while others are lesser known gems.

 They just don't make 'em like they used to!
 Swarovski's gorgeous special effects colors from a few decades ago just haven't been the same since they changed the coatings to use less dangerous and less expensive to produce processes and materials than they did in the vintage Swarovski crystal special effects colors.
 Now that they're moving to lead free crystal, it's hard to imagine that even the underlying crystal beads will have the same clarity and sparkle as leaded glass.
 And even good-quality contemporary glass pearls just don't hold a candle to vintage glass pearls from pre-World War II Japan.
 Vintage lucite beads and components are fabulous, fun, funky, and lightweight, which makes them great for larger, bolder designs.